DJ LeMahieu Preview, Player Props: Yankees vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.90 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves' 3.87 team ERA ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to surrender the fourth-fewest home runs in baseball (125 total, 1.1 per game).
+- The Braves allow the fourth-fewest home runs in baseball (125 total, 1.1 per game).

-- The right-hander's last time out was on Thursday against the Pittsburgh Pirates, when he went five innings, surrendering five earned runs while giving up six hits.
+- The righty last pitched on Friday against the New York Mets, when he tossed five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.